We would like to introduce you to our BPMRI team:

 Dr Jennie Hui was awarded a PhD scholarship by the Immunogenetics Research Foundation in 1998 and completed her PhD in 2002.
 Her PhD project involved the investigation of the genetics of Psoriasis, in particular, the immunologically interesting MIC gene where she made new and internationally important contributions to knowledge.
 Her PhD work has resulted in seven publications in peer-reviewed journals. [more].

-Stephanie Murphy - Research Officer (Busselton Baby Boomer Study)
+Stephanie Murphy - Research Nurse (Data Officer, Busselton Baby Boomer Study)

 Stephanie obtained a Bachelor of Science degree in Nursing from Edith Cowan University Bunbury and commenced employment with the Surgical Ward at Bunbury Hospital as a Registered Nurse.
 She joined the Busselton Health Study team in 2012 to pursue a career in population health research and community health.
-Her current role includes participant liason and testing, and the collation of study data.
+Her current role includes participant liaison and clinical testing, and the collation of study data from the Busselton Baby Boomer Study.

-Dianne Toovey - Research Assistant (Busselton Baby Boomer Study)
+Dianne Toovey - Research Assistant (Protocol & Procurement Officer, Busselton Baby Boomer Study)

 Dianne joined the BHAS in 2012 and holds a Bachelor of Applied Science degree (Occupational Therapy) and Post Graduate Diploma (Hand and Upper Limb Rehabilitation) from Curtin University.
 She has had extensive experience working as an Occupational Therapist in various public hospitals including Sir Charles Gairdner Hospital, Royal Darwin Hospital and the Royal Free Hospital London before establishing and managing the Hand and Upper Limb Centre in Subiaco, WA.
-Dianne has held appointments as a Clinical Coordinator and Lecturer in the School of Occupational Therapy at Curtin University.
-Her research interests include memory retraining techniques in the elderly, and rehabilitation techniques in Dupuytrens Contracture and tendon repair.
-She has been a member of a number of professional societies including Australian Hand Therapists Association, Australian Occupational Therapy Association and the WAAOT Hand Therapists Interest Group and was secretary and member of the Northern Territory Occupational Therapy Association.
+Dianne has held previous appointments as a Clinical Coordinator and Lecturer in the School of Occupational Therapy at Curtin University.

-Glenys Hubbard - Research Nurse (Busselton Baby Boomer Study)
+Glenys Hubbard - Research Nurse (Admin Officer, Busselton Baby Boomer Study)

 Deborah Burwood - Research Nurse (Busselton Baby Boomer Study)